km42428/docker-cakephp3-template/README.md

 * Docker Compose 1.22.0
 * Docker Machine 0.15.0

-## Initialization (Build CakePHP Project)
+## Initialization (Build CakePHP3 Project)
-Since CakePHP has an execution environment for each project, so create a project.
+Since CakePHP3 has an execution environment for each project, so create a project.
 To create another project, follow the same procedure.

 ### Create Docker Images
 It will take about two or three minutes.